AdobeDocs/experience-manager-screens.en/help/using/ux-dependencies.md

 ---
-title: Hardware Content Strategy for [!UICONTROL AEM Screens]
+title: UX Dependencies for [!UICONTROL AEM Screens]
-seo-title: Hardware Content Strategy for [!UICONTROL AEM Screens]
+seo-title: UX Dependencies for [!UICONTROL AEM Screens]
-description: The guide describes the Hardware Content Strategy
+description: The guide describes UX Dependencies for [!UICONTROL AEM Screens]
-seo-description: The guide describes Hardware Content Strategy
+seo-description: The guide describes UX Dependencies for [!UICONTROL AEM Screens]
 ---

-# Hardware Content Strategy {#hardware-content}
+# UX Dependencies {#ux-dependencies}

-Hardware Content Strategy defines where and how content is strategized so it is most impactful.
+UX Dependencies defines where and how content is strategized so it is most impactful.

 The following questions should be considered while defining hardware content strategy: